Sir John de la Pole, 6th Baronet

 Sir John William de la Pole, 6th Baronet (26 June 1757 – 30 November 1799) of Shute in the parish of Colyton, Devon, was a Member of Parliament for the rotten borough of West Looe.
 In 1791 he published, under the title Collections Towards a Description of the County of Devon, the researches on the history and genealogy of Devonshire made by his ancestor the antiquary Sir William Pole (d.1635), which he did not publish in his lifetime and which were enlarged by his son Sir John Pole, 1st Baronet, but which were partly destroyed during the Civil War at Colcombe Castle.

 Origins

-He was born on 26 June 1757, the son of Sir John Pole, 5th Baronet (c.1733–1760) by his first wife Elizabeth Mills (d.1758), daughter and co-heiress of John Mills, a banker and planter of St. Kitts, West Indies and Woodford, Essex.
+He was born on 26 June 1757, the son of Sir John Pole, 5th Baronet (c.
+1733–1760) by his first wife Elizabeth Mills, daughter and co-heiress of John Mills, a banker and planter of St. Kitts, West Indies and Woodford, Essex.
 Thus he lost both his parents when a small infant, his mother when he was aged 1 and his 27-year-old father at the age of 3.
 He assumed the surname of de la Pole by royal sign manual.